Afnan-Aldhahri/GO/Code Organization.md

 # Workspaces

-Go code must be store inside a workspace.
+Go code must be store inside *a workspace*.

-A workspace is a directory ranking structure with three directories at the root:
+**A workspace** is a directory ranking structure with three directories at the root:

 **src** contains Go source files organized into packages (one package per directory),

 **pkg** contains package objects, and

 **bin** contains executable commands.

 The *go tool* builds source packages and installs the resulting binaries to the pkg and bin directories.